Although not the most prolific shedder, Cocker Spaniels are NOT a hypoallergenic dogs.

 This double-coated gun dog is a moderate shedder all year round and has two additional sheds in Fall and Spring!

-It isn’t just regular shedding that makes the Cocker Spaniel a risk for allergy sufferers; the Cocker Spaniel also sheds allergy-inducing proteins in saliva and urine – things that are not changeable.
+It isn’t just regular shedding that makes the Cocker Spaniel a risk for allergy sufferers; it also sheds allergy-inducing proteins in saliva and urine – things that are not changeable.

 The Cocker Spaniel Coat

-The undercoat is soft and thick and provides warmth, where the topcoat is wavy and long and provides protection against the elements.
+The undercoat is soft and thick and provides warmth, whereas the topcoat is wavy and long and protects against the elements.

-Some Cocker Spaniel owners whose dogs do not work often choose to keep their dog’s coat trimmed short year-round.
+Some Cocker Spaniel owners whose dogs do not work often keep their dog’s coat trimmed short year-round.

 In addition to moderate year-round shedding, this long-eared pup has two big “sheds” in Spring and Fall as the seasonal temperatures shift significantly.